ripienaar/free-for-dev/README.md

   * [getstream.io](https://getstream.io/) — Build scalable news feeds and activity streams in a few hours instead of weeks, free for 3 million feed updates/month
   * [hasura.io](https://hasura.io/) — Platform to build and deploy app backends fast, free for single node cluster.
   * [iron.io](https://www.iron.io/) — Async task processing (like AWS Lambda) with free tier and 1-month free trial
-  * [linx.software](https://linx.software/) — A low-code tool to easily design, connect and host server-side services into your website or mobile application
+  * [linx.software](https://linx.software/) — Visual, low-code IDE to easily develop the backend for websites or mobile apps.
+14 day free hosting.
   * [netlicensing.io](https://netlicensing.io) - A cost-effective and integrated Licensing-as-a-Service (LaaS) solution for your software on any platform from Desktop to IoT and SaaS.
 Basic Plan for *FREE* while you are a student.
   * [nstack.com](https://nstack.com/) — Async task processing (like AWS Lambda).
 10 free private services and unlimited free public services
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications